 Is this England's best-ever Test attack as Stuart Broad closes in on 500 wickets?

-Watch day four of the third #raisethebat Test between England and West Indies, live on Sky Sports Cricket from 10.30am on Monday
+Watch day five of the third #raisethebat Test between England and West Indies, live on Sky Sports Cricket from 10.30am on Tuesday

 By David Currie

-England need eight West Indies wickets over the next two days to clinch a 2-1 series win.
+England need eight West Indies wickets on the final day of the third #raisethebat Test to clinch a 2-1 series win.
 Arguably, they have their best-ever bowling attack to get the job done.

-James Anderson is England's leading Test wicket-taker of all time, with 589, while Stuart Broad's brilliant four-wicket burst on Sunday morning - earning him an 18th Test five-for - and two strikes late on took him to 499, just one shy of that magic 500 mark.
+James Anderson is England's leading Test wicket-taker of all time, with 589, while Stuart Broad's brilliant four-wicket burst on day three at Emirates Old Trafford - earning him an 18th Test five-for - and two strikes late on took him to 499, just one shy of that magic 500 mark.

 England vs W Indies